datavizweb/Notes/Deep_Network_with_Stochastic_Depth.md

 # [Deep Networks with Stochastic Depth](https://arxiv.org/pdf/1603.09382v3.pdf)

-> Abstract.
-Very deep convolutional networks with hundreds of layers have led to significant reductions in error on competitive benchmarks.
+> Abstract : Very deep convolutional networks with hundreds of layers have led to significant reductions in error on competitive benchmarks.
 Although the unmatched expressiveness of the many layers can be highly desirable at test time, training very deep networks comes with its own